harness-community/cv-example-app/README.md

 ```

 ## Deploying to Harness
-Can leverage the `harness-cv-example-deployment.yaml` and `values.yaml` to deploy to pick in Harness to pick the specific `stable` or `unstable` tag.
+Can leverage the `harness-cv-example-deployment.yaml` and `values.yaml` to deploy in Harness to pick the specific `stable` or `unstable` tag.